AlejandraRV91/SingleResourceProjectBackEnd/README.md

 Below is a list of the routes in the application:

-For now, there is only one route, which is `/games`.
+-   `GET /games`: return all the storaged games.

 ## Author

-Blanca Altamirano
+-   Blanca Altamirano
-Alejandra Ramirez
+-   Alejandra Ramirez

 ## Contributors